IWXXM: History

 IWXXM Version 1 was introduced in October 2013, representing METAR, SPECI, TAF and SIGMET formats as specified in International Civil Aviation Organization (ICAO) Annex III, Amendment 76.
 IWXXM became an optional format for the bilateral exchange of weather reports in November 2013 when the amendment became applicable.
 The seventeenth WMO Congress approved IWXXM 1.1, a WMO standard data representation to be included in the new Volume I.3 of WMO-No. 306, Manual on Codes.

 IWXXM Version 2 was issued in August 2016 with the introduction of new products including AIRMET, Tropical Cyclone Advisory and Volcanic Ash Advisory, loads of improvements and bug fixes.
 Supported by the sixteenth session of the WMO Commission for Basic System in 2016, a slightly revised version IWXXM 2.1 has been approved by the sixty-ninth WMO Executive Council in May 2017.
 A patch (IWXXM Version 2.1.1) had been released and approved in Nov 2017 to fix minor issues on validation and examples.

 IWXXM Version 3 was first made available as version 3.0RC1 in July 2018.
 Major changes include restructuring and simplifying with the removal of Observations and Measurements model (O&M), addition of the new Space Weather Advisory and other changes with regard to Amendment 78 to ICAO Annex 3, and numerous fixes and enhancements.
 IWXXM 3.0RC2 was released in October 2018 for further comments.
 Another release candidate IWXXM 3.0RC3 was released in April 2019.
 Approval was received in October 2019 and IWXXM 3.0RC4 was released before publishing of the finalized version on 7 November 2019.

-IWXXM Version 2021-2 was published in Nov 2021 meeting new requirements in Amendments 79 and 80 to ICAO Annex 3, including the introduction of the new WAFS Significant Weather Forecast to be provided by WAFCs by 2023.
+IWXXM Version 2021-2 was published in Nov 2021 meeting new requirements in Amendments 79 and 80 to ICAO Annex 3, including the introduction of the new WAFS SIGWX Forecast to be provided by World Area Forecast Centers (WAFCs) by 2023.
+A bug fix version (IWXXM Version 2023-1) was published on 15 June 2023 to fix a few bugs involved in the schematron rules as well as introducing the missing icing phenomenon required in WAFS SIGWX Forecast.

+A new version of IWXXM is being developed in response to the proposed changes in the upcoming Amendment 81 to ICAO Annex 3.

 Regulation

 IWXXM is regulated by WMO in association with ICAO.
-IWXXM is defined at the technical regulation level in WMO No.306 Volume I.3 to meet the regulatory requirements described in WMO Technical Regulation No. 49 Vol II or ICAO Annex III.
+IWXXM is defined at the technical regulation level in WMO No.306 Volume I.3 to meet the regulatory requirements described in ICAO Annex III.
 Another document ICAO Doc 10003 is also available to provide a high level description of the model.